-I’m assuming most of you associate me with lumberjack porn…erm, sorry romance, I mean lumberjack romance.
-But the thing is most often when I write people end up dead—the more gruesome the better.
-As a result of this, my search history on google often lead to body farms and more or less reliable sources about the stages of death and the decaying process a body goes through.
+I know some of you associate me with lumberjack romance, which is great, but when I don’t write stories set in Nortown or somewhere Up North, people most often end up dead.
+As a result of this, my search history on Google often leads to body farms and more or less reliable sources about the stages of death and the decaying process a body goes through.

 The Stages of Death

 Quite a lot happens in the moment of death—the heart stops, the body convulses, and the person gasps.
 The cough reflex goes away and in some cases, mucus builds up, and a gurgling sound called the death rattle may occur when air passes through.
 After this, the lungs shut down and the brain stops functioning.

 The brain isn’t getting any oxygen and gives up on bodily functions.
 Circulation stops and the body turns pale, bladder and bowels empty, the pupils get a glassy appearance, and the body temperature begins to drop.

 Blood pools at the lowest parts of the body leaving dark purple stains, the skin is discoloured and waxy, and hands and feet turn blue.
 Finger and toenails turn white as the blood leaves.
 The eyeballs flatten and sink into the skull.